History of the Jews in Charleston, South Carolina

 The history of Jews in Charleston, South Carolina, was related to the 1669 charter of the Carolina Colony (the Fundamental Constitutions of Carolina), drawn up by the 1st Earl of Shaftesbury and his secretary John Locke, which granted liberty of conscience to all settlers, and expressly noted "Jews, heathens, and dissenters".
 Sephardi Jews from London were among the early settlers in the city and colony, and comprised most of its Jewish community into the early 1800s.

+By the early 19th century, Charleston was home to the largest Jewish community in the United States, making the city a major center of Jewish religious, cultural, and civic life.
+Although Jews never comprised a majority of the population—making up only a few percent—they held an outsized influence in commerce, philanthropy, and religious leadership.
+Over time, the city’s Jewish community continued to exist and grow slowly, but Charleston lost its national prominence as much larger Jewish populations developed in cities such as New York, Philadelphia, Chicago, and later in South Florida and the New Jersey suburbs.
+Today, the Jewish community in Charleston remains active and institutionally complete, with synagogues, schools, and organizations, though its relative size and prominence are smaller compared to the city’s overall population and to larger American Jewish centers.

 History

 The earliest record of a Jew in Charleston occurs in 1695, when one is recorded as acting as interpreter for Governor John Archdale.
 The Jewish interpreter was interpreting between English and Spanish for a group of Yamasee who had captured four Spanish-speaking Yamasee to sell as slaves in Barbados and Jamaica.

 In 1702 Jews appeared in numbers and voted at a general election.
 The early Jewish communities in the South were made up primarily of Sephardic Jews who had immigrated from London and the Netherlands, where they had settled following expulsion from Spain and Portugal in the late 15th century.

 The Jewish community at Charleston received a substantial addition during the years 1740–41.
 Following a Spanish invasion of Georgia in 1733, many Jews moved to Charleston, as they feared another Inquisition.
 In addition, the illiberal policy of the trustees of Georgia induced both Jews and Christians to leave that colony and to flock to South Carolina.
 During the mid-1700s, Charleston was the preferred destination of Jewish emigres from London, who represented numerous wealthy merchant families.
 They became involved in business, trade, finance and agriculture in Charleston, with some owning plantations.